sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

  - **Proficiency:** intermediate

 ## Details
-The SAP S/4HANA Cloud SDK helps developers in building cloud-native For a complete overview visit the [SAP S/4HANA Cloud SDK Overview](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).
+For a complete overview visit the [SAP S/4HANA Cloud SDK Overview](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).

 ### You will learn
+The SAP S/4HANA Cloud SDK helps developers in building cloud-native extensions to SAP's S/4HANA ERP system.
+For this, it offers a Java library, project archetypes, and a attuned Continuous Delivery Toolkit.
 In this tutorial, we will see how to set up a scalable SAP S/4HANA Cloud SDK CI/CD server on Google Kubernetes Engine within few minutes.
-We will also build an example application using the out of the box pipeline.
+We will also build an SAP S/4HANA Cloud SDK based example application using the out of the box pipeline.

 ### Win a Goodie
 In addition to gaining hands-on experience, you can also win a goodie if you can successfully build the example project using this guide.